penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/newsletter/readme.txt

 Newsletter is a **real newsletter system** for your WordPress blog: perfect for list building, you can easily create, send and track e-mails, headache-free.
 It just works out of box!

+= GDPR =

+The Newsletter Plugin provides all the technical tools needed to achieve GDPR compliancy and we're continuously working to improve them and to give support even for specific use cases.

+The plugin does not collect users’ own subscribers data, nor it has any access to those data: hence, we are not a data processor, so a data processing agreement is not needed.

+Anyway if you configure the plugin to use external services (usually an external mail delivery service) you should check with that service if some sort of agreement is required.

 = Main Features =